 The process of filing for a refund from a bad Airbnb experience isn’t exactly seamless, but it can work.
 When my host never showed up at my listing for a small property in Vietnam, I was miffed and frustrated.
 I messaged the host for an hour before eventually gathering my bags and checking into a nearby hotel.
 Once the host responded, we hashed out the details and she refunded my money within 24 hours.
 And because I had checked into a nearby hotel, my vacation unfolded as planned—I stuffed my essentials into my day pack, huffed it to my boat tour, and enjoyed the beautiful islands nearby.

 Most hosts want you to have a positive stay—I’ve used Airbnb in half a dozen countries and I’ve never had those horror story experiences that some people fear.
 It’s possible, but truly unlikely.
-And if it happens, you now know the process for resolving even the trickiest of situations.
+And if it happens, you now know the process for esolving even the trickiest of situations.
+You can also consider Airbnb alternatives for your next trip.
 Your turn, tell us your best or worst Airbnb experience, as well as how you resolved the issue!

 5 Things To Know Before Booking A Peer-to-Peer Rental